Fast Company (1924 film)

 Fast Company is a 1924 short silent comedy film directed by Robert F. McGowan.
-It was the 32nd Our Gang short subject released.
+It was the 32nd Our Gang short subject to be released.

 Plot

 Mickey trades places with a little rich boy, who is staying at a ritzy hotel.
 Mayhem ensues when the gang invades the hotel to look for Mickey and discover the snooty society ladies, a mischievous monkey, and a fireworks salesman.
 Later, the gang dress up as cannibals and organize a mock-tribal ritual.

 Production notes

 Regular Our Gang director Robert F. McGowan was injured in a fall after a camera platform collapsed, rendering him unable to work for several months.
 Director Charles Parrott stepped in for the ailing McGowan but was called away to New York City to address corporate matters and the unfinished film was shelved indefinitely.
 McGowan eventually resurrected production and completed the film nearly a year later.
 This resulted in appearances from Our Gang members Ernie Morrison and Jack Davis who had already left the series but returned to complete Fast Company.

 When the silent Pathé Our Gang comedies were syndicated for television as "The Mischief Makers" in 1960, Fast Company was retitled The Big Switch.